jaechow/cardinal/centinel/lookup/README.md

 $preHash = $timestamp.$apiKey;

 # Next, hash the concatenated value.
-# For this example let's use hash256:
+# For this example let's use the sha256 algorithm:
 $hashed = hash("sha256", $preHash, true);

 # Last, base64 encode the result: